lcorr8/rails-videolib/multiple-users-notes.md

 refactor optional helpers:
 [] have any users rated a given video? to display 0 colored stars.
 [] add 2 general videos per section to seed file
+[] make a request button to request flatiron status.
+[] note everything